Entanglement assisted communication complexity measured by distinguishability: General Communication Task

 For the circuit diagram, check FIG. \ref{figa}.

 The distinguishability of the sender’s ensemble of quantum states $\{\rho_x\}$ is defined as

-which constitutes a standard semi-definite program.
-In this paper, such communication tasks lie outside the scope of our investigation.
+where $\{Q_x\}_x$ are POVM (Positive Operator Valued Measurement) elements of the optimum measurement to distinguish the states $\{\rho_x\}_x$ sampled from equal probability distribution.

+While such quantum correlation has been studied in \cite{PRR_24}, in this work, our main focus is on the entanglement assisted quantum correlations.

-\subsection{Entanglement assisted Classical Communication (EACC)}
+\subsection{Entanglement Assisted Classical Communication (EACC)}

-In this communication task, Alice and Bob share an arbitrary pure entangled state $\rho_{AB}\in \mathcal{H}_A\otimes\mathcal{H}_B$.
+In this communication task, Alice and Bob share an arbitrary pure entangled state $\sigma_{AB}\in \mathcal{H}_A\otimes\mathcal{H}_B$.
 Alice receives an input $x\in[X]$ and encodes her input using her part of entangled state $\rho_{AB}$ and send the $d$-labelled classical message $m$.
-Bob receives the input $y$ and depending on $y$ and $m$, he executes a measurement on his part of the entangled state and gives the output.
+Bob receives the input $y$ and depending on $y$ and $m$, he executes a measurement on his part of the entangled state and gives the output $z$.

-Alice can use a general $n$-outcome POVM (Positive Operator Valued Measurement) described by the positive operators $\{M_{a|x}\}_x$ for encoding any input $x$ and $a\in[A]$.
+Alice can use a general $A$-outcome POVM described by the positive operators $\{M_{a|x}\}_x$ for encoding any input $x$ and $a\in[A]$.
 After implementing the specific measurement, Alice will send some classical message $m$ to Bob.
 Alice's message is an arbitrary function $f(a,x)$ of the output $a$ and the input $x$.
+The schematic representation of the task is provided in FIG. \ref{figb}.